Contracts and agreements

 Although making copies of copyright material can infringe exclusive rights, a certain amount of copying is permissible under the fair dealing provisions of the legislation.

 A patent is legally enforceable and gives the owner the exclusive right to commercially exploit the invention for the life of the patent.
-This is not automatic, you have to apply for a patent.
+This is not automatic however, and you have to apply for a patent.
 All applications for patents are examined to ensure they meet the necessary legal requirements for granting a patent.

 You cannot patent artistic creations, mathematical models, plans, schemes or other purely mental processes.